USSF-ORBIT/ussf-portal/docs/adr/0015-feature-specific-e2e-tests.md

 ## Considered Options

 - Do nothing, keep tests as they are, segmented tests that are specific to both the CMS and portal client
-- Make tests feature-specific
+- Make tests isolated and feature-specific

 ## Decision Outcome

-Chosen option: "Make tests feature-specific", because this will not only reduce the execution time of our tests, it will also reduce complexity, making it easier and faster to create new tests.
+Chosen option: "Make tests isolated and feature-specific", because this will not only reduce the execution time of our tests, it will also reduce complexity, making it easier and faster to create new tests.

 ### Positive Consequences